 This Greek Salmon Salad is inspired by one of my favorite restaurants that I used to frequent!
-Since I no longer live in the area, I had to share my version with you.
-Paleo-friendly.
+It’s a take on a mediterranean salmon salad served with feta, artichokes, pita bread and more.

 It’s almost been a full year since we’ve moved back to Michigan from Pennsylvania.
 It feels crazy it’s been a year already.
 I’ve said it before but I was a complete mess this time last year.
 It was honestly one of the hardest things I’ve done–leaving a place you finally started to call home.
 I mean, moving out to PA right after college was hard.
 I still remember saying goodbye to my family with lots of tears, and our big one-way moving truck.
 But leaving another kind of family and knowing that your time there has come to an end, is also really hard.
 As Drew and I start to pack up our apartment I’ve found going away cards from my friends there.
 It makes me both sad and happy at the same time, you know?
 Like, “Wow, I really freaking miss them.”
 And then I feel so very fortunate that I was able to foster close relationships with people there for four years.